BillieM/shortcuts/index.md

         - Adding cursors to lines
         - Changing the case of text
         - Navigating vscode (i.e. switching to the source control tab)
+    - XCode seems to have Quick Actions which works in a similar way
+    - It seems like many applications are adopting this workflow more and more, it's worth checking if any application you're using has it, as it's a quick way to speed things up

 ## VSCode Shortcuts
 - `CMD + J`